 But just a few removed!

-In this stanza, Carroll progresses beyond the superficial qualities that did not quite meet his expectations by diving into a more solid problem—violence.
+In this stanza of ‘My Fancy’, Carroll progresses beyond the superficial qualities that did not quite meet his expectations by diving into a more solid problem—violence.
 Specifically, he claims that “[s]he boxed [his] ears” so that they “tingled.”
 Because of such roughness, he admits that he “could wish her [a] somewhat lighter touch.”
 This idea indicates that he wants something different, once more, but he is passively accepting things as they are.
 He is not leaving this woman, after all.
 He only “wish[es]” she were different, much like he wanted her to look different in the first stanza.
 This shows an escalation in the poem’s topic since it has moved beyond appearance and into violent actions and “charms” that could be “removed.”

 Carroll also addresses the reader in this stanza by saying “if you were to ask me.”
 This strategy brings the situation from a formal poem to something that has more of a conversational feel.
 By this thought process, there is no danger in speaking these displeasures or any strong platform from which he is addressing them.
-Instead, the casual nature makes it feel as though Carroll is simply unloading his struggles to a companion, like friends discuss relationships.
+Instead, the casual nature makes it feel as though Carroll is simply unloading his struggles to a companion like friends discuss relationships.
 That he ends this stanza with a bit of a joke—that he “would not have [her charms] added to, [b]ut just a few removed”—pushes this concept along since it reads as though he is engaged in friendly chatter about how his relationship is not what he wanted or expected.

 By this thought as well, though, this stanza could reveal that what is presented in the poem might not be able to be taken at face value.
 If he is joking with a friend, after all, the jokes could extend this situation to humorous levels for the sake of conversation.
 Even if such is the case, however, it is likely that there is a bit of honesty in the situation that sparks the reason for the humor.
-Essentially, then, he probably was not expecting a woman like he has, but he could be expanding the variations to untrue proportions for humor.
+Essentially, then, he probably was not expecting a woman as he has, but he could be expanding the variations to untrue proportions for humor.

 She has the bear’s ethereal grace,